 After a long walk, most dogs are full of energy and can be quite rambunctious.
 This can be frustrating for owners who are trying to relax or get things done around the house.
 Luckily, there are a few simple tricks that can help to calm a dog down after a walk.

 One of the best tactics is to do some scatter feeding.
 Bring your dog home from their walk into the back garden and sprinkle some dried food or treats on the ground for them to find.
 If you normally give your dog their meal after their walk, you can use this for scatter feeding instead of giving it to them from a bowl.

 Another great way to calm a dog down is to provide them with a long lasting natural chew, a stuffed Kong or a Lickimat after their walk.
 Licking and chewing are natural stress relievers for dogs, and it can help to soothe them after the stimulation of going for a walk.

 Finally, it is important to give your dog some time to rest after a walk.
 A quick nap can do wonders for a hyper dog, and it will help them to be calmer when they wake up.

 By following these simple tips, you can help your dog to wind down after an energetic walk.

-Now that you know why the zoomies happens and how to calm your dog down after their walk, it’s time to put all of this into practice!
-Be patient with your pup as they learn the new routine, and soon enough you’ll both be happy and relaxed after your walks together.
+Now that you know why the zoomies happen and how to calm your dog down after their walk, it’s time to put all of this into practice!
+Be patient with your pup as they learn the new routine, and soon enough, you’ll both be happy and relaxed after your walks together.